|

 during the antebellum period and the American Civil War.

-Reading: Covered With Glory: The 26th
+Recommended Reading: Covered With Glory: The 26th North Carolina

-Description: Award-winning historian, Rod Gragg, delivers a
+Infantry at Gettysburg.
+Description: Award-winning historian, Rod Gragg, delivers a masterpiece with his

-STARS (highest possible rating), Covered With Glory vividly reflects the
+rating), Covered With Glory reflects vividly the fighting history of the

-fighting history of the 26th, led by General Robert E. Lee's youngest regimental colonel, 21-year-old Colonel Henry K. Burgwyn,
+26th, led by General Robert E. Lee's youngest regimental colonel, 21-year-old Colonel Henry K. Burgwyn, Jr. Student,

 Recommended